picocms/Pico/README.md

 #### You still need help or experience a problem with Pico?
 When the docs can't answer your question or when you're experiencing problems with Pico, please don't hesitate to create a new [Issue][Issues] on GitHub.
 Concerning problems with plugins or themes, please refer to the website of the developer of this plugin or theme.

-Before creating a new Issue, please make sure the problem wasn't reported yet using [GitHubs search engine][IssuesSearch].
+**Before creating a new Issue,** please make sure the problem wasn't reported yet using [GitHubs search engine][IssuesSearch].
 Please describe your issue as clear as possible and always include steps to reproduce the problem.

 Contributing
 ------------

 You want to contribute to Pico?
 We really appreciate that!
-You can help making Pico better by [contributing code][PullRequests] or [reporting issues][Issues], but please take note of our [contribution guidelines][ContributionGuidelines].
+You can help make Pico better by [contributing code][PullRequests] or [reporting issues][Issues], but please take note of our [contribution guidelines][ContributionGuidelines].
 In general you can contribute in three different areas:

 1. Plugins & Themes: You're a plugin developer or theme designer?
 We love you guys!
 You can find tons of information about how to develop plugins and themes at http://picocms.org/plugin-dev.html.
 If you have created a plugin or theme, please add it to our [Wiki][], either on the [plugins][WikiPlugins] or [themes page][WikiThemes].
-Maybe we will then promote your plugin or theme on [our website][OfficialPlugins] as officially supported!
+Doing so, we may select and promote your plugin or theme on [our website][OfficialPlugins] as officially supported!

 2. Documentation: We always appreciate people improving our documentation.
 You can either improve the [inline user docs][EditInlineDocs] or the more extensive [user docs on our website][EditUserDocs].
 You can also improve the [docs for plugin and theme developers][EditDevDocs].
 Simply fork Pico from https://github.com/picocms/Pico, change the Markdown files and open a [pull request][PullRequests].

-3. Picos Core: The supreme discipline is to work on Picos Core.
+3. Pico's Core: The supreme discipline is to work on Pico's Core.
 Your contribution should help *every* Pico user to have a better experience with Pico.
 If this is the case, fork Pico from https://github.com/picocms/Pico and open a [pull request][PullRequests].
 We look forward to your contribution!

 [Packagist.org]: http://packagist.org/packages/picocms/pico
 [LatestRelease]: https://github.com/picocms/Pico/releases/latest